 No time to lose?
-A timed coffee maker is a good solution although does bring it’s own issues.
+A timed coffee maker is a good solution although does bring its own issues.
 These machines have a simple timer.
 Just set the timer to the time you want and it starts brewing at the set time.
 That does mean you have to put the grounds in the filter basket the night before though.
 So not only are you grinding it the night before, you’re leaving the grounds exposed in the basket.
 Often they aren’t airtight so the coffee will degrade quite a bit more than if you’d keep the grounds in an airtight container.

 The downside of this is that you have to keep the machine on standby which uses a little bit of electricity.
-Also these all in one machines need quite a lot of cleaning and because they fill the filter basket automatically, some places can be hard to reach.
+Also, these all-in-one machines need quite a lot of cleaning and because they fill the filter basket automatically, some places can be hard to reach.